-The Proposed Transaction
+The oceansix Transaction

-On January 21, 2022, we entered into the oceansix agreement, pursuant to which the Company has agreed to purchase oceansix, a German company focused on developing technologies and products solutions from recovered materials, from RAM.ON finance, a company beneficially owned by Mr. Gat Ramon, the founder and MD of the CABKA Group GmbH, a leading recycling corporation specializing in transforming post-consumer and post-industrial waste into material-handling solutions.
-In consideration for oceansix, we have agreed to issue at closing 20,295,037 Ordinary Shares, each having a par value of NIS 0.01 to RAM.ON finance.
-The Proposed Transaction also includes earn-out payments involving the issuance of additional Ordinary Shares to RAM.ON finance upon the achievement of certain milestones.
+On January 21, 2022, we entered into an agreement with RAM.ON finance, pursuant to which the Company has purchased oceansix GmbH, a German company focused on developing technologies and products solutions from recovered materials, from RAM.ON finance, a company beneficially owned by Mr. Gat Ramon, the founder and MD of the CABKA Group GmbH, a leading recycling corporation specializing in transforming post-consumer and post-industrial waste into material-handling solutions.
+In consideration for oceansix GmbH, on June 17, 2022, the closing of the said transaction, we issued at 20,295,037 Ordinary Shares, each having a par value of NIS 0.01 to RAM.ON finance.
+The oceansix Transaction also includes earn-out payments involving the issuance of additional Ordinary Shares to RAM.ON finance upon the achievement of certain milestones.
 The maximum number of Ordinary Shares to be issued to RAM.ON finance, if all milestones are satisfied, is limited to 148,166,312 Ordinary Shares.